llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 While implementing the above features, we have intentionally skipped the following features for now:

-* combining OpenMP and OpenACC in the same application
+* combining OpenMP and OpenACC in the same application:
+    * `-fopenmp` is an error when OpenACC support is enabled.
 * command-line options:
     * option to specify target
 * targets: